convince-project/AS2FM/docs/source/howto.rst

 BT Ports
 ________

-Additionally, when loading a BT plugin in the BT XML Tree, it is possible to configure a specific plugin instance by means of the BT ports.
+Additionally, when loading a BT plugin in the BT XML tree, it is possible to configure a specific plugin instance by means of the BT ports.

-As in the case of ROS functionalities, BT Ports need to be declared before being used, to provide the port name and expected type.
+As in the case of ROS functionalities, BT ports need to be declared before being used, to provide the port name and expected type.

 .. code-block:: xml